lorypota/BlackDuck/README.md

 # Black Duck - Licenses Analysis

-Script usefull for Black Duck OSS Analysis.
+Script useful for Black Duck OSS Analysis.
 2 main purposes:

 - Create an Excel file containing all the licenses used with their rule_set (post scan analysis step)
 - Autofill custom fields on Black Duck (post analysis step)